Deltares/VrtoolDocumentation/README.md

 - Data Dashboard (to be defined).

 # How to write documentation
-We will be using [sphinx](https://www.sphinx-doc.org/en/master/) to generate our documentation written in [markdown language](https://markdown-it.github.io/)
+We will be using [sphinx](https://www.sphinx-doc.org/en/master/) to generate our documentation written in [markdown language](https://markdown-it.github.io/).
+Extensions available for sphinx + markdown can be found in the [myst-parser](https://myst-parser.readthedocs.io/en/latest/syntax/optional.html) documentation.